DrTimothyAldenDavis/SuiteSparse/CSparse/README.txt

 package.
 See the Doc/License.txt file for the license.

-To compile the C-library (./Source) and C demo programs (./Demo) just type "make" in this directory.
-This should work on any system with the "make" command.
+To compile the C-library (./Source) and C demo programs (./Demo) just type "make" in this directory, or import the CMakeLists.txt into your build system (such as Microsoft Visual Studio).
+To install, use "sudo make install".
+Run the demos with "make demo".
+To clean up, do "make clean".

 To run the exhaustive tests, type "make" in the Tcov directory (Linux is assumed).
-To compile the MATLAB mexFunctions type "make mex" in this directory, or just "make" in the MATLAB directory.
 To remove all files not in the original distribution, type "make distclean".
-I recommend that you use a different level of optimization than "cc -O", which was chosen so that the Makefile is portable.
-See Source/Makefile.

-You can simply type "cs_install" while in the CSparse/MATLAB directory to compile and install CSparse for use in MATLAB.
-This is especially useful for a typical Microsoft Windows system, which does not include "make".
+While in MATLAB, type "cs_install" while in the CSparse/MATLAB directory to compile and install CSparse for use in MATLAB.
 For more details, see CSparse/MATLAB/README.txt.

 --------------------------------------------------------------------------------
 Contents: